argonne-lcf/ai-testbed-userdocs/docs/sambanova/Documentation.md

 sntilestat-manpage.pdf          # Display SambaNova tile status and utilization slurm-sambanova.pdf             # Slum Installation and configuration runtime-faq.pdf                 # FAQ’s
-release-notes.pdf               # Provides new feature and bug fixes updates for each release version.
+release-notes.pdf               # Provide new feature and bug fixes updates for each release version.
 ```

 The documentation can be viewed on your local system by copying the files from the login node.